nilanshutwinkle/random-notes/chiusano-et-al.functional-programming-in-scala/README.md

 * `Either` is disjoint union of two types.
 (61)
 * When using `Either` for error handling, by convention the right constructor is reserved for success.
 (61)
 * Standard library `Either` does not define right-biased flatMap.
 (61)
+* Beyond error handling, the idea of representing effects as values is something that will be covered repeatedly in this book.
+(63)

 ```
 sealed trait Option[+A]